ankith0073/CarND-MPC-Project/README.md

 ![equations](./eqns.png)

 ### Timestep Length and Elapsed Duration (N & dt)
+The values for N and dt are chosen according to the thumb of high sampling rate of dt and larger prediction horizon N. N is kept to be a tradeoff between larger prediction horizon and computational time.
-The chosen values of N and dt are 10 and 0.05 following the rule of thumb as discussed in the class.
+The chosen values of N and dt are 10 and 0.1 following the rule of thumb as discussed in the class.
 The other values of N and dt of 25 and 0.05, 50 and 0.05 causes the car to oscillate violently and move off the track.
+The design values of 10 and 0.05 makes the car coming to a halt at sharp corners!

 ### Polynomial Fitting and MPC Preprocessing
 The waypoints are transformed into vehicles perspectives. i.e assuming the vehicle is the center of the current coordinate system

 ### Model Predictive Control with Latency
+Lines 104-107 simulate the latency of 100ms which is one timestep! which takes care of the latency issue of the MPC controller.
-The kinematic equations are made to compensate for latency introduced due to delay due to actuations(MPC.cpp lines 104-107).
+The kinematic equations are made to compensate for latency introduced due to delay due to actuations.

 ## Dependencies